The federal tax credit for solar (ITC) is phasing out

 Why you should act now

-The federal tax credit, known as the Investment Tax Credit (ITC) for solar is currently 30% of the price paid for the purchase of a qualifying solar system.
-But starting January 1, 2020, the solar ITC is scheduled to drop to 26%.
-In order for a solar system purchase to qualify and be subject to the 30% solar ITC, a purchased solar system must receive Permission-to-Operate (“PTO”) by December 31st, 2019.
-It can take several weeks after a system is installed to receive PTO.
+The federal tax credit, known as the Investment Tax Credit (ITC) for solar is currently 26% of the price paid for the purchase of a qualifying solar system.
+But starting January 1, 2023, the solar ITC is scheduled to drop to 22%.
+In order for a solar system purchase to qualify and be subject to the 26% solar ITC, a purchased solar system must have begun construction by December 31st, 2022.
 Because of that, we recommend that those interested in purchasing a solar system do so as soon as possible.

 Help save the federal tax credit for solar